aditya10/aditya10.github.io/index.md

 👋 Hello there!

 I am a PhD student at the Computer Vision Lab at University of British Columbia with [Dr. Leonid Sigal](https://www.cs.ubc.ca/~lsigal/index.html) and [Dr. Vered Shwartz](https://www.cs.ubc.ca/~vshwartz/).
 I work on vision-language reasoning, including video reasoning, and bias & fairness in AI.
 Previously, I completed my Masters at UBC.
-I was also an intern at [Borealis AI](https://www.borealisai.com), working with [Dr. Fred Tung](https://www.borealisai.com/team-member/fred-tung/).
+I was also an intern at [Borealis AI](https://www.borealisai.com), working with [Dr. Fred Tung](https://www.borealisai.com/team-member/fred-tung/), and a visiting scholar at [Toyota Technological Institute at Chicago](https://ttic.edu) with [Dr. Matthew Turk](https://home.ttic.edu/~mturk/).

 In addition, I am a photographer in the city.
 I enjoy doing landscape, urban, and product photography.
-My work has over [100 million views on Unsplash](https://unsplash.com/@adityachinchure).
+My work has over [200 million views on Unsplash](https://unsplash.com/@adityachinchure).
 You can find my latest photos on [Instagram](https://www.instagram.com/aditya.chinchure/).

 If you are reading this, I would love to talk to you!
 I am always looking for opportunities to collaborate.
 Also, my inbox is open if you have any questions about student life at UBC or Vancouver.
 Message me on [Instagram](https://www.instagram.com/aditya.chinchure/) or send me an [email](mailto:aditya.chinchure+web@gmail.com).